akaleeroy/collapse-lingo/README.md

 The opposite of resilience.

-> efficiency the straightest path to hell
+> efficiency is the straightest path to hell

 – <kbd>[👤 James Howard Kunstler](#james-howard-kunstler)</kbd>